All Episodes

 The drive-bys thought they had convinced the American people that victory was all that was possible.

-So let's decor defeat rather, or let's declare it and get out of there.
+So let's defeat rather, let's declare it and get out of there.

-The second thing is, in terms of why they're unable to turn people on Obama, is that they weren't able to turn them on Iraq.
+The second thing is, in terms of why they're unable to turn people on Obama, is that they weren't able to turn him on Iraq.

 They've been living an illusion.

-The illusion is that all they have to do is give this in-the-tank support for Obama and the American people are gonna follow along.
+The illusion is that all they have to do is give this in-the-tank support for Obama, and the American people are going to follow along.

-And as they as they continue to view the electorate this way and the and the uh the entire American population this way, they are going to forever continue to be surprised at what the American people do.
+And as they continue to view the electorate this way and the entire American population this way, they are going to forever continue to be surprised at what the American people do.

 The American people have full knowledge of who Obama is.